Source: Labour Force Survey, Q4

 The share of migrants in the population varies significantly across regions but has been increasing in all regions over time

-The share of migrants in the population varies significantly across regions (see Figure 4).
-In 2011 the number of foreign-born people relative to total population was greatest in Inner London (42%) and Outer London (32%).
-The region with the third highest proportion of migrants was West Midlands Metropolitan County where 17% of the population was foreign-born.
-‘Rest of North East’ and “Rest of West Midlands” were home to the population with the smallest proportion of foreign-born people.
+The share of migrants in the population varies significantly across regions (see Figure 3).
+In 2014 the number of foreign-born people relative to total population was greatest in Inner London (39%) and Outer London (33%).
+The region with the third highest proportion of migrants was South East where 13% of the population was foreign-born.
+‘Rest of North East’ was home to the population with the smallest proportion of foreign-born people.
 While the concentration of foreign-born individuals varies across the UK, since 1995 the share of foreign-born people in the UK population has increased in every region.

-Inner and Outer London are also the areas with the highest share of foreign citizens in the total population (see Figure 5).
-Foreign citizens made up 27 and 19% of the population respectively in Inner and Outer London.
+Inner and Outer London also remain the areas with the highest share of migrants in the total population when focusing on foreign citizens (see Figure 4).
+Foreign citizens made up 27 and 21% of the population respectively in Inner and Outer London.

-The share of recent migrants in the population varies from 1.0% in the ‘Rest of North East’ to 7.2% in Outer London and 12.6% in Inner London.
+The share of recent migrants in the population varies from 1.2% in the ‘Strathclyde” and ‘Rest of West Midlands’ to 5.9% in Outer London and 9.6% in Inner London.

 India is the most common country of birth among the foreign-born, but Poland tops list of foreign citizens in the UK

-India, Poland, Ireland and Pakistan are the top four countries of birth for the foreign-born (Table 2) accounting respectively for 10.0, 8.5 and 5.5% of the total, followed by Germany and Bangladesh.
-Poland is the top country of citizenship of foreign citizens, accounting for about 15.2% of the total.
+India, Poland, and Pakistan are the top three countries of birth for the foreign-born (Table 3) accounting respectively for 9.2, 9.1 and 6.0% of the total, followed by Ireland and Germany.
+India and Poland remain the top two countries of citizenship of foreign citizens, with Poles being the biggest group, accounting for about 15% of the total.

 Those born in India constitute the biggest group among the foreign-born population in London

-India is the country of birth for 10% of all foreign-born persons living in London (Figure 6).
-Other Asian countries such as Bangladesh (4.1%), Sri Lanka (3.0%) and Pakistan (2.9%) are also in the top-ten countries of birth of migrants in London.
-Poland, Ireland and Germany are the only three European countries in the top ten.
-With the exception of Sri Lanka, all top-ten countries of birth for migrants in London are also top-ten countries at the UK level.
+India is the country of birth for 9.3% of all foreign-born persons living in London (Figure 5).
+Other Asian countries such as Pakistan (4.3%), Bangladesh (3.1%), and Sri Lanka (2.3%) are also in the top-ten countries of birth of migrants in London.
+Poland, Romania, Ireland, and Italy and are the four European countries in the top ten.
+With the exception of Italy, Romania and Jamaica, the remaining top-ten countries of birth for migrants in London are also top-ten countries at the UK level.

 Evidence gaps and limitations